asalber/aprendeconalf/content/en/project/rkteaching/index.md

 - Computation formulas and details available for some statistical procedures.
   ![Computation details](img/detailed_calculation.png)

-rk.Teaching is maintained by [asalber](https://github.com/asalber).
+rkTeaching is maintained by [asalber](https://github.com/asalber).

-## How to cite rk.Teaching?
+## How to cite rkTeaching?

-Sánchez-Alberca, A. (2020). rk.Teaching (version 1.3) [software].
+Sánchez-Alberca, A. (2020). rkTeaching (version 1.3) [software].
 Get from: http://aprendeconalf.es/projects/rkteaching.